 Alistair J. WaltersPartner

-For over 25 years Alistair has advised clients on complex financial services and business disputes and litigation.
-He also specializes in advising on cases involving insolvency and winding up issues.
+For over 25 years Alistair has advised clients on complex financial services, business and insolvency related disputes, regulatory matters and internal investigations.
 Alistair qualified as an English solicitor in 1990 and worked in the City of London until joining Campbells in 1999.

 - Solicitor of the Supreme Court (England & Wales) 1990 (non-practising)